 I can’t tell you how many times I’ve talked to folks who are scared to put their hands in the air on Space Mountain because they feel that they will hit something.
 The darkness makes you feel like everything is a lot closer than it really is.
 In reality, you could be a giant and still couldn’t stretch far enough to make contact with anything.

 That said, it’s hard to resist the urge to duck your head when you can just barely make out the details of a fast-approaching bar that looks like it’s only a couple of feet above you.
 Kids don’t get this sensation quite as much though, as most of them don’t sit high enough to see everything.
-I got an extra dose of this sensation when I was holding my camera up (the same camera I recommended in this post) in order to film the ride.
+I got an extra dose of this sensation when I was holding my camera up in order to film the ride.

 I’ve had the opportunity to ride Space Mountain with the lights on and I can tell you firsthand that it feels much slower that way.
 But it’s actually a bit more unnerving with the lights on because you can clearly see all of the areas of the track that are right above you as you zip by.